Revisiting Recent Progress in the Karch-Randall Braneworld: Introduction

 where $R_{B}$ is the d-dimensional Ricci scalar on the brane.
 This modification adds internal gravitational dynamics on the branes such that in the intermediate picture the theory is no longer purely induced from the bulk.

-The first aim of this paper is to carefully clarify the relevant question to entanglement island we asked in \cite{Geng:2021mic} in each description of the wedge holography setup.
+The first aim of this paper is to carefully clarify the relevant question to entanglement island we asked in \cite{Geng:2021mic} in each description of the wedge holography set-up.
 This can be used to show that there is indeed no entanglement island with physically reasonable values of $G_{d}^{(L)}$ and $G_{d}^{(R)}$.
 Moreover, this motivates another basic consideration that can be used to further constrain the values of $G_{d}^{(L)}$ and $G_{d}^{(R)}$.
 This consideration is based on the consistency of wedge holography in the boundary description.
 As we will see that this result should be understood as the statement that causality and holography in anti-de Sitter space can be used to constrain low energy effective theories.
-This is the extension of the earlier program of using holography to constrain low energy effective theories in de Sitter space \cite{Geng:2019bnn} to anti-de Sitter space.\footnote{See \cite{Montero:2018fns} for another example of using holography to constrain low energy effective theories in anti-de Sitter space.} The second aim of this paper is to give a precise description of the intermediate picture and discuss possible coarse-graining protocols under which we may be able to define a subregion in a gravitational theory and hence may have entanglement island and the problems of these protocols.
+This is the extension of the earlier program of using holography to constrain low energy effective theories in de Sitter space \cite{Geng:2019bnn} to anti-de Sitter space.\footnote{See \cite{Akers:2016ugt,Montero:2018fns,Caceres:2019pok,Lee:2022efh,Jeong:2023hrb} for other examples of using holography to constrain low energy effective theories in anti-de Sitter space.} The second aim of this paper is to give a precise description of the intermediate picture and discuss possible coarse-graining protocols under which we may be able to define a subregion in a gravitational theory and hence may have entanglement island and the problems of these protocols.
+As a bonus, we will see that the precise description of the intermediate picture provides a resolution of the causality paradox in the Karch-Randall braneworld \cite{Geng:2020np,Omiya:2021olc}.